-Figure 15.
-Fast Read with 4-Byte Address Sequence Diagram (ADS=0 or ADS=1)
+Figure 18 Fast Read with 4-Byte Address Sequence Diagram (ADS=0 or ADS=1)

-8.10.
+8.12.
 Dual Output Fast Read (DOFR 3BH or 4DOFR 3CH)

 The Dual Output Fast Read command is followed by 3-Byte address (A23-A0) and a dummy Byte, and each bit being latched in on the rising edge of SCLK, then the memory contents are shifted out 2-bit per clock cycle from SI and SO.
 The command sequence is shown below.
 The first Byte addressed can be at any location.
-The address is automatically incremented to the next higher address after each Byte of data is shifted out.
+The address is automatically incremented to the next higher address in a single GD25B257D after each Byte of data is shifted out.

-Figure 16.
-Dual Output Fast Read Sequence Diagram (ADS=0)
+Figure 19 Dual Output Fast Read Sequence Diagram (ADS=0)

-Figure 17.
-Dual Output Fast Read Sequence Diagram (ADS=1)
+Figure 20 Dual Output Fast Read Sequence Diagram (ADS=1)

-Figure 18.
-Dual Output Fast Read with 4-Byte Address Sequence Diagram (ADS=0 or ADS=1)
+Figure 21 Dual Output Fast Read with 4-Byte Address Sequence Diagram (ADS=0 or ADS=1)

-8.11.
+8.13.
 Quad Output Fast Read (QOFR 6BH or 4QOFR 6CH)

 The Quad Output Fast Read command is followed by 3-Byte address (A23-A0) and a dummy Byte, and each bit being latched in on the rising edge of SCLK, then the memory contents are shifted out 4-bit per clock cycle from IO3, IO2, IO1 and IO0.
-The command sequence is shown below.
+The command sequence is shown in followed Figure 22.
 The first Byte addressed can be at any location.
-The address is automatically incremented to the next higher address after each Byte of data is shifted out.
+The address is automatically incremented to the next higher address in a single GD25B257D after each Byte of data is shifted out.